eerimoq/simba/doc/user-guide.rst

 How to create a package
 ~~~~~~~~~~~~~~~~~~~~~~~

-This shows how to create a new package using `simba`.
+The code block below shows how to create a new package using
+`simba`.
+After the package has been created, the generated test suite
+is built and executed.

 .. code-block:: text

    $ simba create --package mypkg
    $ tree mypkg
-   mypkg/
+   mypkg
    ├── mypkg
    │   ├── doc
    │   ├── __init__.py